UnstoppableMango/CliWrap.FSharp/README.md

 	cmd.ExecuteAsync()
 ```

+## Q/A

-## Idiomatic?
-This looks nothing like normal F# code!
+### Idiomatic?
+This looks nothing like the F# I write!

-I've only recently been diving further into the F# ecosystem, if something looks off please open an issue!
+If something looks off please open an issue!
+I've only recently been diving further into the F# ecosystem.

-## Why not paket?
+### Why not paket?

 If renovate ever [supports it](https://github.com/renovatebot/renovate/issues/11211)!